 15% of Scotland’s electricity generation comes from Fossil Fuels.
 Therefore, every time we use electricity, we are emitting harmful greenhouse gas emissions into the environment.

 We need to start rethinking the way we consume everything, from our food to our power.
 Striving for sustainability is easier said than done, and we know that every student has a long way to go.
-We will be launching our 'Unplugged' campaign shortly, so keep your eyes peeled for that.
+Please sign the College Community Pledge to save energy on campus, support the reduction of carbon emissions, and save resources here

 Transport is the largest emitter sector of Greenhouse Gas Emissions in the UK – with 55% of these emissions coming from cars.
 Since fossil fuels burning vehicles are a major player on the pollution problem, bikes are definitely a step (or a pedal) in the right direction!